feathers-plus/generator-feathers-plus/docs/graphql-example.md

 You can modify any of those queries before running them.

-The keys allowed with some of the resolvers are Feathers service-like:
+The keywords allowed with some of the resolvers are Feathers service-like:
 - key: The same as Feathers `id`, numeric or string.
 - query: The same as Feathers `params.query`.
 - params: The same as Feathers `params`.

 `$` is a reserved character in GraphQL, so Feathers props such as `$sort` and `$in` will result in GraphQL errors.
-You can instead use a double underscore `__` where ever would use a `$` with Feathers.
+You can instead use a double underscore `__` where ever you would use a `$` with Feathers.

 ## Database